France and Germany oppose guarantees for ECB debt-buy plan: document

 "(A)n intervention in the form of a public guarantee scheme would be problematic as investors could be tempted to rely on the guarantee rather than to conduct their due diligence by examining the transaction and underlying assets," it said.

-The ECB announced plans last Thursday for an asset-backed securities (ABS) and covered bond purchase program to help ease credit conditions in the bloc.
+The ECB announced plans last Thursday for an asset-backed securities (ABS) and covered bond purchase programme to help ease credit conditions in the bloc.

 Asset-backed securities are created by banks pooling mortgages and corporate, auto or credit card loans and selling them to insurers, pension funds or now even the ECB.